keeperofkey/BrainStation/reports/unit_5/risk-assessment.md

   - Use separate cloud environments.
 - Authenticate connections between VISION and client systems.
 - No caching of client data in VISION systems unless absolutely necessary.
-- Use microservices and API gateways to limit access to backend systems.

 ## Operations Security